nhamidi90/hangul-now/README.md

 * I would like to use audio spoken by native speakers as opposed to text to speech as it is more helpful in learning
 * I would like to improve my javascript code to include the best practices
 * I would also in the future like to improve my code by shortening it and being less verbose
+* It was my decision to start from a desktop first perspective which is not a recommended practice but in the future I will look to doing a mobile-first approach

 ## Credits